Arriving by car

 - Area ticket outside opening hours/season 100,-

-- Tickets can be purchased online or at one of the entrances
+- Area tickets must be purchased through the vending machine at one of the entrances

 Plan your visit